dotnet/docs-maui/docs/user-interface/pages/tabbedpage.md

 </TabbedPage>
 ```

-In this example, each tab consists of a `ContentPage` object that uses `Image` and `Label` objects to display data for the tab:
+In this example, each tab consists of a <xref:Microsoft.Maui.Controls.ContentPage> object that uses `Image` and `Label` objects to display data for the tab:

 :::image type="content" source="media/tabbedpage/tabbedpage.png" alt-text="Screenshot of a .NET MAUI TabbedPage.":::

 ## Navigate within a tab

-Navigation can be performed within a tab, provided that the `ContentPage` object is wrapped in a `NavigationPage` object:
+Navigation can be performed within a tab, provided that the <xref:Microsoft.Maui.Controls.ContentPage> object is wrapped in a `NavigationPage` object:

 ```xaml
 <TabbedPage xmlns="http://schemas.microsoft.com/dotnet/2021/maui"